lin-mengwei/lin-mengwei.github.io/activities.md

 ---

-I initiate and organize academic activities with the goal of creating shared value for the community.
+I initiate and organize academic activities with the goal of creating shared value.

 Below are some selected activities I am proud of.
-If you’re interested in organizing similar events, feel free to reach out—I’d be happy to share my experience!
+I'm happy to share my organizational experience; feel free to reach out!
 (Click each to expand.)